 The ingredients you'll need are very straight forward:

-- Whipping cream; this comes in liquid form and around 35% fat... this is going to make our milk mixture luxurious
+- Whipping cream; this comes in liquid form and around 35% fat... this is going to make our milk mixture luxuriously decadent.

-- Thick table cream for smothering on top; this is optional so if you can't find it don't sweat
+- Thick table cream for dolloping on top; this is optional so if you can't find it, you can also skip it.

 - Puff pastry.
 I recommend you buy it already rolled and cut into squares if you can find it (if not, just spend the extra few minutes).
 The Sunbulah brand is a great one.